 \subsubsection{Advantages of HSSR}

 The advantages of HSSR can be summarized as follows: \begin{enumerate} \item \textbf{Computational efficiency}: Solving the lasso with HSSR screening, as compared to other rules, involves the least computational burden.
-As we will see in Section~\ref{sect_exp}, the result is that HSSR is the fastest of the approaches considered here. \item \textbf{Memory efficiency}: HSSR can be much more memory-efficient.
-This is because both SSR and SEDPP have to fully scan the feature matrix $K$ times, while HSSR only needs to do so for the portion of the lasso path where the safe rule is not able to discard any features.
-This advantage of HSSR is particularly appealing in out-of-core computing, where fully scanning the feature matrix requires disk access and therefore becomes the computational bottleneck. \item \textbf{Generalizability}: HSSR is a rather general feature screening framework, and can be easily extended to other lasso-type problems such as the elastic net and the group lasso. \end{enumerate}
+As we will see in Section~\ref{sect_exp}, the result is that HSSR is the fastest of the approaches considered here. \item \textbf{Memory efficiency}: Both SSR and SEDPP have to fully scan the feature matrix $K$ times, while HSSR only needs to do so for the portion of the lasso path where the safe rule is not able to discard any features.
+HSSR is therefore more memory-efficient, a particularly appealing advantage in out-of-core computing, where fully scanning the feature matrix requires disk access and therefore becomes the computational bottleneck. \item \textbf{Generalizability}: HSSR is a rather general lasso screening framework, and can be easily extended to other lasso-type problems such as the elastic net and the group lasso. \end{enumerate}